Questions about our products? Request information directly from a CAE Healthcare sales representative.

 Simulation-based training has proven to be a viable component of medical education that can

 produce an increase in favorable outcomes

-CAE Healthcare is a medical simulation/simulation training company that helps training institutions improve healthcare education and, ultimately, patient safety.
-The global leader in simulation-based healthcare training, product design and manufacture, CAE Healthcare successfully fulfills training solutions needs by providing high-quality patient manikins/nursing manikins; surgical simulators, ultrasound simulation trainers, and turnkey, sim center management solutions for customers in more than 60 countries around the world.
+CAE Healthcare is a provider of simulation training services and educational solutions on a mission to improve healthcare education and, ultimately, patient safety.
+The global leader in simulation-based healthcare training, product design and manufacture, CAE Healthcare successfully fulfills training solutions needs by delivering the highest-in-quality patient manikins, nursing manikins, surgical simulators, ultrasound simulation trainers, curriculum and Turnkey Simulation Center Management Solutions for customers in more than 60 countries around the world.